leaysgur/cfw-bindings-wrangler-bridge/README.md

 // ✌️ This is remote R2!
 const list = await R2.list();

-// DO NOT FORGET
+// DO NOT FORGET...
 await worker.stop();
 ```

 This is Node.js only option since `wrangler` package depends on Node.js but maybe handy for some cases.

-It requires async style APIs and dev worker should be managed.
+It requires async style APIs and dev worker should be managed by yourself.

-### Advanced guides
+## Advanced usage

 Create multiple module instances automatically by `getBindings()` helper.